Quality Improvement in Hospice Care

 Barriers to Quality Hospice Care

-A 2022 Home Health and Hospice study of over 1,000 participating agencies across the nation, highlighted best practices to empower home health and hospice organizations with ways to better care for their patients.
+A 2022 Home Health and Hospice study of over 1,000 participating agencies nationwide highlighted best practices to empower home health and hospice organizations with ways to better care for their patients.
 Researchers compiled national hospice survey results from Hospice Centers of Excellence (HCEs) – hospice agencies that score in the top 15%.
 The study addressed potential barriers to quality hospice care.
 The following barriers were identified in the study [10]:

 Delayed Admissions

-The study showed that quality care scores worsened when admissions were delayed, and therefore agencies should strive to admit patients to hospice within eight hours of receiving the hospice care order/referral from the health provider.
+The study showed that quality care scores worsened when admissions were delayed, and therefore, agencies should strive to admit patients to hospice within eight hours of receiving the hospice care order/referral from the health provider.
 Researchers found that most HCEs met this goal, with 76% conducting admissions within four hours (see figure 1).

 Reflects data from hospice agencies that scored highest on quality care surveys: